Black Rod: Ireland

-In the Kingdom of Ireland, the Parliament of Ireland was modelled on the English Parliament and there was a Black Rod for the Irish House of Lords, mentioned in the first extant journals from 1634.
+In the Kingdom of Ireland, the Parliament of Ireland was modelled on the English Parliament.
+In the Irish House of Lords, "the gentleman ussher to the lord chauncellor" is mentioned in 1586, the "Gentleman-Usher" and "Yeoman-Usher" in 1634, and the "Gentleman-Usher of the Black-Rod" in 1646, when Black Rod disputed with the Keeper of the King's Robes as to which had the right to appoint the Yeoman Usher, and the Lords ruled that it should be Black Rod, because that was the case in England.
+Andrew Fountaine received £200 for attending the whole of the 1707 session, £50 more than "the last Gentleman-Usher attending but a Part of a Session".
+The post was in the gift of the Lord Lieutenant of Ireland, and generally given at the start of a parliamentary session; these lasted several months and were initially held irregularly, later every two years, and finally every year.
+In 1765, the Marquess of Hertford moved from minister in France to viceroy in Dublin, and offered his secretary David Hume the post of Black Rod, suggesting that from the annual fees of £800–£900, he could employ a deputy for £300; Hume declined the offer.
 The Irish Black Rod became Usher of the Order of St Patrick upon its establishment in 1783.
 The Acts of Union 1800, in uniting Ireland with the Kingdom of Great Britain to form the United Kingdom of Great Britain and Ireland, abolished the Irish Parliament and its House of Lords, but the Order of St Patrick continued, and so did the office of Black Rod/Usher.
+The holder in 1800, Thomas Lindsay, received £845 8s 11d compensation for the loss of income from Lords fees.
 With the creation of the Irish Free State in 1922, the Order of St Patrick fall into disuse and no Black Rod was appointed thereafter.